-Yet, we often forget about eating the proper food for hair growth.
-And even though this list has some meats, we also put together a list of strictly vegetarian foods for hair growth, too.
+Yet, we often forget about eating the proper food nutrients for faster natural hair growth.
+And even though this list has some meats, we also put together a list of strictly vegetarian grub you can eat to boost length-retention, too.

 Without a doubt proper nutrition is one of the most important things to consider when you need to nourish your scalp and hair for quickly stimulating growth.

 Although you can’t change hair growth factors like genetics and aging, your diet is one thing you have complete control over.

 Mastering your diet is super-important because eating foods that are missing proper nutrition can lead to unwanted hair loss.

 And many hair growth oils come from these same hair growth foods.

 On the other hand, eating a balanced diet with the best, most powerful nutrient-dense foods and even herbs for hair growth can help promote steady and thick incoming locks, especially if you’re experiencing hair loss due to poor nutrition.

 Fortunately, finding a new food for hair growth or two is right at your fingertips.
 And today you'll learn how to build a proper hair growth diet.

 When selecting a food for hair growth to add to your diet there are various nutrients to be on the lookout for because they encourage hair growth: